-Note: BrightStor ARCserve Backup uses the Advantage Ingres embedded database Version 2.6 Service Pack 2.
-For more information on how to maintain the Advantage Ingres embedded database, see the Advantage Ingres Embedded Edition Administrator's Guide.
+Note: BrightStor ARCserve Backup uses the Advantage Ingres embedded database Version 2.6, Service Pack 2 with UNIX and Mainframe Linux platforms, and Version 3.0.2 with Linux platforms.
+For more information about how to maintain the Advantage Ingres embedded database, see the Advantage Ingres Embedded Edition Administrator's Guide included with your documentation.